Egida/Pitraix/README.md

 # Techincal
-- Please make sure you read `spec.txt` for more techincal information
+- Please make sure you read [spec.txt][specfile] for more techincal information
 - If it's little bit slow it's due TOR network, TOR network is expected to be upgraded soon and thus speed should be greatly improved then
 - TOR binary from Torproject (which Pitraix uses) is signed and thus does not affect detection rate negatively

 # Future & Terms definition
-- Please read `spec.txt` for list of terms and their respective meaning alongside tons of useful information for anybody even thinking of editing source code
+- Please read [spec.txt][specfile] for list of terms and their respective meaning alongside tons of useful information for anybody even thinking of editing source code

 [en]: https://github.com/ThrillQuks/Pitraix#readme
 [he]: README.he.md
 [ar]: README.ar.md
 [ru]: README.ru.md
 [gpgfile]: gpg.asc
+[specfile]: pitraix/specfile.txt